maxim-xu/maxim-xu.github.com/_posts/2017-01-12-studio-easyandme.md

 After reducing the __threshold__ value which determines how much of the image results in white and how much results in black when tracing as black and white, I came up with the image above (right).
 Then I used the __Eraser tool__ to remove the unnecessary reflection and the __Pen tool__ to make the vector even smoother, followed by drawing a circle to hold the shape - done!
-Now I just need to fill in some neutral color as well as add some text, which I did:
+Now I just need to fill in some neutral colors as well as add some text, which I did:

 <img style="width:50%;display:block; margin:0 auto" alt="final logo" src="{{ site.baseurl }}/public/images/1.png" />